MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-mys-gst.md

 The GST Act specifies the requirements for issuing credit and debit notes for a supply or purchase.
 You can now create and manage debit notes and credit notes for sales orders, free text invoices, purchase orders, and project invoices.
 When you print debit notes and credit notes, you will see the following additional information:

--   The words “Debit note� or “Credit note� in a prominent place
+-   The words “Debit note” or “Credit note” in a prominent place
 -   The reasons why the debit note or credit note has been issued
 -   The number and date of the original tax invoice